 Microsoft CEO Satya Nadella is just one of several former product managers to have been appointed to the top job in recent years, and the trend is showing no signs of slowing down.

-We’ve really only seen the tip of the iceberg when it comes to the change that’s on the horizon for product managers in the coming years.
+We’ve really only seen the tip of the iceberg regarding the change that’s on the horizon for product managers in the coming years.
 The list here is likely just the beginning of the change we’re bound to see.

 But, you know what?
 If any role could cope with that change: it’s this one.